19hours/sg-statutes/Acts/Companies Act.md

 ### Default in complying with requirements as to private companies

+32\.

-32\.—(1) [Deleted by Act 5 of 2004]
+—(1) [Deleted by Act 5 of 2004]

 (2) Where —

-(a) default has been made in relation to a private company in complying with a limitation of a kind specified in section 18(1)(b) that is included, or is deemed to be included in the memorandum or articles of the company;
+(a) default has been made in relation to a private company in complying with a limitation of a kind specified in section 18(1)(b) that is included, or is deemed to be included in the constitution of the company;

 (b) [Deleted by Act 5 of 2004]

-(c) the memorandum or articles of a private company have been so altered that they no longer include restrictions or limitations of the kinds specified in section 18(1); or
+(c) the constitution of a private company have been so altered that they no longer include restrictions or limitations of the kinds specified in section 18(1); or

 (d) a private company has ceased to have a share capital,

 the Registrar may by notice served on the company determine that, on such date as is specified in the notice, the company ceased to be a private company.

 [5/2004]

+[Act 36 of 2014 wef 03/01/2016]

 (3) Where, under this section, the Court or the Registrar determines that a company has ceased to be a private company —